MJaloui/IAM-Users-Groups-S3-Access/VisualStepsHere.md

-### 9. Enter a "User name", then check the box next to "Provide user access to the AWS
+### 9. Enter a "User name" for your first user, then check the box next to "Provide user access to the AWS Management Console".
-   Management Console".

 ![image](https://github.com/user-attachments/assets/40f626e1-bb78-4285-8fe6-07ce9c2fdde4)